radcamp/radcamp.github.io/AF-Biota/02_ipyrad_partI_CLI.md

 Before we get started let's take a look at what the raw data looks like.

 Your input data will be in fastQ format, usually ending in `.fq`, `.fastq`, `.fq.gz`, or `.fastq.gz`.
-Your data could be split among multiple files, or all within a single file (de-multiplexing goes much faster if they happen to be split into multiple files).
 The file/s may be compressed with gzip so that they have a .gz ending, but they do not need to be.
-The location of these files should be entered on line 3 of the params file.
+When loading pre-demultiplexed data (as we are with the Anolis data) the location of raw sample files should be entered on line 3 of the params file.
 Below are the first three reads of one of the Anolis files.

 ```
 ## For your personal edification here is what this is doing: